Samuel Scheps: Zionist activities

 By the mid-1920s, Samuel Scheps was a committed Zionist.
 In Basel, he was as early as 1928 Director, then Vice-President of the Swiss Zionist organization until 1946.
 He contributed to bringing together the Jewish communities of Western and Eastern Europe, and founded the Ivri Houg for Hebrew and Jewish culture.
 He was also involved in the creation of a Committee from which was born the Association of friends of the Hebrew University of Jerusalem Switzerland.

 In 1935 he became Director of the Swiss Jewish National Fund, and in 1937, Director of the Swiss Palestine Office - branch of the Jewish Agency which organized emigration to Palestine.

 In 1939, the Palestinian Agency was transferred to Geneva, where Samuel moved with his family.
 During the Nazi years, Samuel Scheps had an important role in assisting refugees and allowing them to emigrate: to achieve this, he obtained necessary certificates and money for countless individuals and families, whose lives he saved.
 He organized five rescue vessels.
 At the risk of his life, he travelled around Germany and in the occupied countries (Austria, Hungary, Romania, Yugoslavia), to negotiate opportunities for emigration.

 In 1942, he was among the first to learn about the "Final Solution" from the German industrialist Eduard Schulte (1891–1966).

 In 1945 he participated in the Organization of the large first post-war aliyah (immigration to Palestine) as well as searching for survivors.

 In 1946 Samuel Scheps withdrew from all of his public functions while remaining Director Emeritus of the Palestinian Office until 1950.
 As such he issued visas for aliya and tourism until the establishment of diplomatic relations between the Switzerland and Israel in the spring of 1949.

 Economic activities

 During the war of independence, Samuel Scheps offered his skills and knowledge of international economics to the young state of Israel.
-He was notably put in charge by the Israeli Government of supplying food both to the Israeli Defense Forces and to communities across the country.
+He was notably put in charge by the Israeli Government of supplying food both to the Israel Defense Forces and to communities across the country.
 He participated in the Organization of Israeli agricultural exports, he was the Citrus Marketing Board's representative in Switzerland where he founded in 1946 the firm Socopa SA in Geneva, which operated until 1962.
 During these years, Samuel Scheps represented Israel at the European Economic Community, and he participated in the creation of the Swiss-Israel Chamber of Commerce while simultaneously acting as an Advisor financial.
 In 1959, he co-founded the Banque de Crédit International Geneve (ICB) in Geneva, together with Mossad agent Tibor Rosenbaum and disputed financier Bernard Cornfield for which he had the role of Vice President.